Updating Wedding Traditions

 ‘Having planned hundreds of weddings over the last 30 years, I know that some traditions and wedding etiquette can be avoided or reinterpreted without losing the special feeling of the day.’

 1- Speeches by the best man!

-Many of our couples now miss this completely.
-Others look for something fun and creative or have a short DVD which has lovely comments from friends and family instead.
+Firstly, a tradition that many of our couples now miss out completely.
+Some have the bride and groom speaking instead.
+Others look for something fun and creative, or have a short film shown which has lovely comments from friends and family instead.
 It avoids anyone getting nervous about speaking, and all those terrible jokes.
 Importantly though, it fulfils the point in the wedding breakfast when a speech may traditionally be used.

 2- Top table